VinPer/DiscordBot/README.md

 **eight_ball**: answers a yes or no question randomly using a set of predetermined answers.
 **roll**: simulates a dice roll in a NdN or NdN+N format.
 **choose**: chooses between a set of text choices that the user provides.

+## Voice module
+The voice module explores voice call functionality for playing audio.

+**play**: accepts a Youtube link and plays it in a voice channel.
+**stop**: stops the currently playing audio.
+**volume**: adjusts the volume of the currently playing audio.